Uber faces £2.9M fee to renew London license under new rules

 London’s transport regulator, Transport for London, has released details of a new more expansive and expensive system of tiered license fees for private hire operators that will drive up the fees that ride-hailing companies like Uber need to pay to operate in the city.

-Uber previously paid £2,826 for a five year license from TfL.
+Uber previously paid £2,826 for a five-year license from TfL.
 Under the new system the company would have to shell out £2.9M for a further five years’ licensing, a Transport for London spokesman confirmed to TechCrunch.

 That’s the fee for operators of the largest fleets — with more than 10,001 vehicles.
-While firms with fleets of between 1,001 and 10,000 vehicles would need to pay £700,000 for a five year license.
+While firms with fleets of between 1,001 and 10,000 vehicles would need to pay £700,000 for a five-year license.

-And while £2.9M is orders of magnitude larger than Uber’s 2013 fee, it hardly represents a sizable burden to the ride-hailing giant’s bottomline, with revenues hitting some $6.5BN globally last year.
+And while £2.9M is orders of magnitude larger than Uber’s 2013 fee, it hardly represents a sizable burden to the ride-hailing giant’s bottom line, with revenues hitting some $6.5BN globally last year.

 Even if you’re looking locally — Uber claims to have some 3.5M users in London, so the new license regime is going to cost it as little as around 17p per user, per year.